[A review of Steve Bell’s album, The Glad Surprise (Signpost Music, 2024).

 the song goes deeper into the identity of this Jesus,

-rehearsing both the story of birth, death and resurrection
+rehearsing both the story of birth, death and resurrection,

-and confessing that this Jesus is nothing less than the cosmic centre of all creation,
+is nothing less than the cosmic centre of all creation,

 pleased to hold “all things together.”